tschechlovdev/kmeans_MNIST/Readme.md

 The notebook is written in Python 3.10.
 I suggest to install [Anaconda](https://docs.anaconda.com/).
 To install the same environment you can simply run ``conda env create -f environment.yml``.

-Alternatively, you can lookup the dependencies in the environment.yml file and install them manually, e.g., using pip.
+Alternatively, you can lookup the dependencies in the environment.yml file and install them, e.g., using pip.

+Then just run ``jupyter-lab`` and open the ``kmeans_MNIST.ipynb`` notebook.